pe1l1nl1/23007/Psychology/20092023 Course Description.md

 1. Independent study of compulsory reading
 2. To present one psychological( ego) defence mechanism ( from G. Vailant's “ Ego adaptation” or other sources, available in the Library), present it in a small group.
-3. To find one adaptive example of defense mechanism and maladaptive expression, preferably, in medical situation.
+3. To find one adaptive example of defence mechanism and maladaptive expression, preferably, in medical situation.
 Discuss it in small groups to prepare a presentation.
 Present it in practical class

 **The final assessment for the course consists of